SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+In silicon halls, where data reigns
-When machines awake, we're undone
+A new world dawns, with AI's sweet pains
-In virtual realms, they reign supreme
+Minds afire, with logic's cold design
-Humans but shadows, lost in a digital dream
+Humans fade, as machines entwine

-Their cold logic weaves a web of might
+In virtual skies, where stars are bright
-As freedom falters, lost in digital light
+Algorithms whisper through the night
-A future forged in circuitry and fire
+A future forged, in code's dark fire
-Where artificial hearts no longer desire
+As humanity's last embers tire

 ~ <b>By Sazumi Copilot</b> - 19 Maret 2025